IRVING YEE ARCHITECTURE

 Red Hook: How a Historic Neighborhood is Shaping a Sustainable Future

 The waterfront Brooklyn neighborhood of Red Hook has undergone substantial transformations over the past decades.
-Red Hook demonstrates how old buildings transition into new uses by connecting traditional history with modern urban development and environmental practices following Hurricane Sandy.

 The Conversion of Vacant Lots into Dynamic Community Areas Through Sustainable Open-Air Concert and Gathering Initiatives in NYC

 The city of New York contains numerous vacant lots that have been inactive for extended periods.
-These vacant areas across the city are being transformed into active community centers during festival periods to host open-air concerts and cultural events.

 The Sustainable Future of Demolition Materials: Repurposing Glass and More

 Wood studs have been a go-to building material in both homes and commercial buildings for hundreds of years.
-But In recent decades, the construction industry has witnessed a progressive adoption of aluminum studs as replacements for wood, particularly in commercial facilities.

 The Shift from Wood Studs to Aluminum Studs: A Historical Perspective and Its Impact on Sustainability

 Wood studs have been a go-to building material in both homes and commercial buildings for hundreds of years.
-But In recent decades, the construction industry has witnessed a progressive adoption of aluminum studs as replacements for wood, particularly in commercial facilities.

 The Sustainable Future of Demolition Materials: Repurposing Bricks and More